Madhava, co-inventor of the Low-Cost Portable Water Filatration System, with his mother.

 You can compete individually or as a team.
 You can’t do both.
 The requirements for teams are:

-- Teams can consist of up to three inventors.
+- Teams can consist of up to four inventors.

 - Every member of the team must complete registration and be in attendance on competition day.